uozuAho/note_searcher/readme.md

 # todo
 - dead links: don't show as error
-    - does the test work? i didn't see the error message
     - then document the feature
 - unskip copy link from editor tab test, if supported
 - test copy link from editor tab: now supported (?)